 COURT OF HONOR

 The Court of Honor is an important ceremony, conducted by scouts, where your achievements are officially awarded and recognized by fellow scouts and families.
-Troop 858 has one Court of Honor per quarter.
+Troop 858 has three Courts of Honor per year.
 It is the policy of the troop that once a scout has passed the Board of Review, the scout may wear the badge of rank he has earned.
-He will receive the formal Award at the upcoming Court of Honor.
+He will receive the formal award at the upcoming Court of Honor.

 The troop holds regular classes for the most popular merit badges during scout meetings.
 Merit Badge classes are also a big part of summer camp.
 Special merit badge classes are offered by various groups from time to time, and will be announced when they come up.